SegiH/VerjIO_Excel_Report_Generator/README.md

 VerjIO_Excel_Report_Generator is a Verj IO function that recieves a JSON object as a parameter and will generate an Excel report based on the provided JSON "recipe" to build the report.
 A sample JSON object is provided below.
-The report is saved as an XLS that should be  backwards compatible with Excel 2010 and newer.
+The report is saved as an XLSX format Excel document.

 Features
 --------
 1. Create multiple sheets with a table in each sheet using an SQL statement or a table resource as the data source for each sheet
 2. Add formulas to each sheet including the option to specify that a formula should be written for each row of a table
-3. Specify cells to merge
+3. Merge cells
 4. Add hyperlinks in each sheet
 5. Add custom text anywhere that you specify
-6. Add heading text
+6. Add custom styling
-7. Add custom styling
+7. Re-useable named style definitions
-8. Re-useable named style definitions
+8. Password protect a sheet
-9. Password protect a sheet
+9. Specify conditional formatting rules.

 Installation
 ------------